Hiking New Zealand Guide 2019

 What else you’ll do and see while hiking in New Zealand

 Today, large parts of New Zealand remain untouched which means you’re still likely to encounter an abundance of birdlife warbling in the treetops.
-Hiking New Zealand trails is one of the best ways to observe these fascinating creatures in their natural habitat.
+Hiking is one of the best ways to observe these fascinating creatures in their natural habitat.
 Depending on whereabouts in the country you are, you’ll probably enjoy the tunes of the tui bird accompanying you as you walk, while friendly fantails dart from branch to branch around you.
 Cumbersome wood pigeons might give you a start as they noisily take flight above you, while the curious South Island robin will keep you company as you walk through lower woodland areas.

 Higher up in more mountainous regions, the world’s only alpine parrot, the kea will probably pay you a visit.
 Keep an eye on this guy though, he’s seriously cheeky!
 If you’re lucky, you might catch a glimpse of the iconic kiwi bird on night hikes in more secluded areas such as Stewart Island.
-If you’re on a coastal hike, a whole host of endemic sea and shore birds live here in New Zealand.
+If you’re on a coastal hike, a whole host of endemic sea and shore birds live here.
 The magnificent albatross, the noisy oystercatcher, the endangered New Zealand dotterel and the rare fairy tern are just a few of the birds you might be fortunate enough to see during your travels.

 These little guys are highly susceptible to human interference though, so when we do spot them, we make sure to watch quietly from a distance so as not to disturb them.
-There are strict rules in place to protect all New Zealand’s vulnerable birdlife, so please follow instructions and don’t overstep any boundaries put in place.
+There are strict rules in place to protect all our vulnerable birdlife, so please follow instructions and don’t overstep any boundaries put in place.

-Before humans arrived, the only mammals in New Zealand were a few different species of bat and marine mammals, including seals, dolphins and whales.
+Before humans arrived, the only mammals were a few different species of bat and marine mammals, including seals, dolphins and whales.
 If you’re hiking by the ocean, watch the water for pods of lively dolphins practising their tricks in the surf.
 New Zealand is home to one of the world’s smallest dolphins, the easily-recognisable Hector’s dolphin which can be found in the waters around the South Island.

 Kaikoura, on the upper east coast of the South Island, is one of the best spots for whale watching and it’s also one of the only places in the world where sperm whales can be seen year-round and so close to shore.
-There are lots of New Zealand fur seal colonies up and down the coastline too –take a moment to watch them basking on the sun-baked rocks and playing in the pools, it’s a very enjoyable way to spend a few minutes!
+There are lots of fur seal colonies up and down the coastline too –take a moment to watch them basking on the sun-baked rocks and playing in the pools, it’s a very enjoyable way to spend a few minutes!
 Again, be sure to keep a good distance back as they can get a little tetchy if their sun worshipping is disturbed.

 Other experiences you can have on your hikes

-Hiking in New Zealand will get you into some amazing parts of the country, but it’s not just tracks and trails you came for, are we right?
+Hiking will get you into some amazing parts of the country, but it’s not just tracks and trails you came for, are we right?
 If like us, you like to mix up the activities you do on your holidays, then there’s no end of options here in New Zealand.

 If you’re a wildlife or bird enthusiast then break up your hikes with a dolphin swim experience, a whale watching cruise or a trip to a wildlife sanctuary, such as Mou Waho Island on Lake Wanaka.
 If you’d appreciate an aerial view on things, take a scenic flight into the New Zealand wilderness or helicopter up to a glacier for an ice hike.
 If you fancy getting off your feet for a day, explore sandy coves and coastal lagoons in a sea kayaking adventure.
 Or don a wetsuit and head underground to discover a subterranean wonderland lit by myriad glow-worms.